-Child Welfare Building Construction for Year 1
+Child Welfare Building Construction for Year 2

-For more than 10 years since it moved to Kampong Speu province, Khmer Association for Development (KAD) has never had a proper office space in which administration staff performed their duty and communicated with both national and international guests or visitors, but for the time-being, with a grant funding from both Schmitz Foundation and Mirja Sachs Foundation in Germany, in 2022 Khmer Association for Development (KAD) had a great chance implement the project in the purpose of developing the infrastructure in the Child Care Center that will prompt the child welfare and promote the rights to proper living of community children through the construction of the building that would be used as an office, a library, a child health care room and a volunteer homestay.
+For more than 10 years since it moved to Kampong Speu province, Khmer Association for Development (KAD) has never had a proper office space in which administration staff performed their duty and communicated with both national and international guests or visitors, but for the time-being, with a grant funding from both Schmitz Foundation and Mirja Sachs Foundation in Germany, in 2023 Khmer Association for Development (KAD) had a great chance to carry on with the project in the purpose of developing the infrastructure in the Child Care Center that will prompt the child welfare and promote the rights to proper living of community children through the construction of the building that would be used as an office, a library, a child health care room and a volunteer homestay.
+At the end of 2023, the construction project was completed once and for all, and the building was officially commissioned and used as an office, a library, a child health care section and a volunteer homestay.